buidler-labs/hashgraph-react-wallets/docs/index.md

 hero:
   name: 'Hashgraph'
   text: 'React Wallets'
-  tagline: A lightweight library that aims to provide an easier way to interact with the <a class="link" href="https://hedera.com/" target="_blank">Hedera</a> network from a UI perspective
+  tagline: Meet Hashgraph React Wallets, a minimalistic library that makes it easier to connect and interact with the <a class="link" href="https://hedera.com/" target="_blank">Hedera</a> network through your UI.
   image:
     src: assets/bdl-logo.png
     alt: VitePress